linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 ## Installation through CLI

-linkerd CLI now supports a `addon-config` flag, which is used to pass the confiugration of add-ons.
+linkerd CLI now supports a `addon-config` flag, which is used to pass the configuration of add-ons.
 Now, the above configuration file can be passed as

 ```bash